 Will you need a synopsis for Pitch Wars?
-I’m not going to lie.
-You may need one.
-Many mentors might ask for one to make that final mentee decision.
-I get it.
+Yes.
+It’s now a requirement.
+Yeah, I get it.
 I hate writing synopses.
 But, unfortunately, it’s a necessary evil.
 Agents and editors may ask you for one.
 Get yours ready right after you finish your manuscript.
 Some writers do one before they even write the book.
-I can’t do that because I never follow an outline.
 So I thought I’d share with you how I do my synopses.
 Here’s a simplified formula.
 I hope it helps you tackle that dreaded synopsis.

 4th Part (1 to 2 paragraphs) – Act III.
 All seems lost.
 The climax.

 5th Part (1 paragraph) – Closing.
+The resolution.
 Wrap it up and give the ending.

 Yes, you give the ending of the story.
 You can also add that it’s a standalone with series potential if you want.